aungkhantmaw64/aungkhantmaw64.github.io/content/posts/zpe03.md

 Hard resetting via RTS pin...
 ```

-> Older versions of `esptool` might produce the output in a different format.
+> Older versions of `esptool` might produce the output in a slightly different format.

-The `esptool` versions may vary with the Zephyr version you use.
+The `esptool` versions may vary with the Zephyr version we use.
 To check Zephyr version, it would be easier to print the `VERSION` file like this:

 ```bash
 cat ${ZEPHYR_ROOT}/zephyr/VERSION